Doenet/api/API.md

   }
 });
 ```
 A large number of verbs are available under `doenet.xAPI.verb`.
+For
-For example, instead of creating your own copy of the `reviewed` verb, use `doenet.xAPI.verb.reviewed`.
+example, instead of creating the `reviewed` verb as above, use
+`doenet.xAPI.verb.reviewed`.

 ## new doenet.xAPI.Object( data )

+Generally one does not create an object directly, since there are various types.

+For example, a `doenet.Worksheet` is also an `xAPI.Object`,
+specifically an `Object` of type Activity.

-## new doenet.xAPI.Activity( worksheet )
+## new doenet.xAPI.Result( data )

-Convert a worksheet into an xAPI activity object.
+From a a Doenet worksheet, produce an xAPI activity object.

 ## new doenet.xAPI.Statement( actor, verb, object, ... )